lebrunthibault/protocol0/p0_script/README.md

 ### Install the script in your remote scripts folder (for Live 11)

-- `make install_script_p0`
-- `make install_script_p0_midi` to add a midi port proxy
+- `make install_script`

+Will install two scripts
+- **p0**: the main script
+- **p0_midi**: a proxy script that forwards input midi messages to the main script (overcomes the windows single midi input limitation)

-These commands will generate a simple midi remote scripts importing the [protocol0](https://pypi.org/project/protocol0/) pypi library.
+> These commands will generate two simple midi remote scripts
+> importing control surfaces from the [protocol0](https://pypi.org/project/protocol0/) pypi library.

 ### Install the backend